jariperttunen/lukeghg/GHG_SCENARIO.md

 ### LandUse sheet ###

-The LandUse sheet is the template for the results for each land use class or groupings of classes whether straightforwardly collected from the result files or summarised from other sheets.
+The LandUse sheet is the template for the results for each land use class or clusters of land use classes whether straightforwardly collected from the result files or summarised from other sheets.
 The sheet columns contain inventory years from 1990 to 2050. *The missing years from the end of the time series to 2050 will appear as zeros in results*.
 Scenarios intended from 1990 beyond 2050